keplerlab/Interactive/awesome/README.md

 <li>Angular support</li>
 <li>Completely customizable options where users can change the default settings.</li>
 <li>Support all modern browsers (desktop and touch devices) IE8 and above </li>
 <li>Only native JS – No jQuery  or any library dependency.
-For Angular users have to download angular in their package but we provide the angular directive.</li>
+For Angular, users have to download angular in their package but we provide the angular directive.</li>
 </ul>
 ------------------------------------------------------------------
 <h4>Completely customizable options and default params can be overridden </h4>